 International Students who plan to study in Canada for more than six (6) months, and who have resided in certain countries within a year prior to their arrival in Canada will be required to undergo a medical examination prior to being granted a Study Permit.

 Provincial Health Coverage

 A Foreign national, who holds a Study Permit, is not covered under the Provincial Health Coverage plans.
 We strongly suggest that you obtain private insurance to cover you during your stay in Canada.

-For further information regarding the procedures for applying for a Study Permit, please contact our office.
+For further information regarding the procedures for applying for a Study Permit, please contact us.